Women racing at 10 a.m., men at 11 a.m. at Bridger Creek Golf Course

-The 2012-13 seasons will be Courtney Babcock's fifth year as cross country and track distance coach at Montana.
-She was hired fulltime in July 2009 after serving in the same role on an interim basis in 2008-09.
+The 2010-11 cross country and track seasons mark Courtney Babcock's third year at Montana.
+She was hired in July 2009 after serving in the same role on an interim basis during the 2008-09 season.

 A native of Chatham, Ontario, Babcock is a 1996 graduate of Michigan.
-While competing for the Wolverines from 1992-96 she was a one-time NCAA champion (distance medley relay, 1994 NCAA indoor championships), an eight-time All-America in indoor and outdoor distance events, a member of four Big Ten championship teams and a three-time Academic All-Big Ten selection.
+While competing for the Wolverines from 1992-96, she was a one-time NCAA champion (distance medley relay, 1994 NCAA indoor championships), an eight-time All-American in indoor and outdoor distance events, a member of four Big Ten championship teams and a three-time Academic All-Big Ten selection.